bjonnh/nphandler/README.md

 ## Conversion

-You can then export the generated .dot using one of the folowing:
+You can then convert the generated .dot using one of the folowing:

 ```
 dot -Tsvg output/output.dot -o output/output.svg